This guide is intended to help support students on their academic journey.

 Online or distance learning are just as intellectually challenging as on-campus courses.
 If you are taking online classes, you may find that your instructors or classmates seem distant, or that more written communication skills are required or that your ability to motivate yourself to work independently is challenged.
-When classes are not held at the time that you have learned to expect, it can be easy for procrastination to creep in and motivation to fall.
+It can be easy for procrastination to creep in and motivation to fall.
 You may not feel the same pressure to structure your life around your course work, so what follows are some guidelines to help you keep on track.

 Plan Your Time